 The answer is that in most cases, neither the Product Manager nor the Product Designer spends enough time on Product Thinking.

 Refer to Julie Zhuo's article for a detailed definition of product thinking.
 Below is a short summary definition by me:

 Product thinking is two things:

 In my experience, neither PMs nor designers are usually good at this.
-Most designers start with "The UI needs to be simplified" and most PMs start with "We want to increase engagement".
-Both often start with "Leader XYZ asked that we do this".
+Most designers start with "The UI needs to be simplified," and most PMs begin with "We want to increase engagement."
+Both often start with "Leader XYZ asked that we do this."

 Most designers aren't even expected to do this type of work.
-Even if they call themselves "Product Designers".
+Even if they call themselves "Product Designers."
 I was the same way for most of my career.
-I never saw anyone model how to do it the right way, until I joined Meta.
+But, I never saw anyone model how to do it correctly until I joined Meta.

 When product designers and product managers both understand product thinking, and collaborate together on defining what will make a product successful, the tension between the discipline dissolves and makes way for phenomenal collaborations.